intro-to-data/Labs/Week 07/README.md

 command.

-Because it may make it easier, the code stub I am providing below will create a new table called TrackMediaTypes.
+Because it may make it easier, the code stub I am providing below will create a new table called `TrackMediaTypes`.
 Complete the join and create `TrackMediaTypes`.
 Then perform any grouping and filtering you need on `TackMediaTypes`.
 Remember, you can use RStudio to view your data, which may make it easier to get the column names for the `group_by()`.
+Spelling/capitalization matters!

-Little steps make complex things easier!
+**Hint:** Little steps make complex things easier!

 ``` r
 ## Task 04: Media Type